 Friends of Marsh Mill celebrate 220 years

-Exhibitions highlighted local history including the first one hundred years of the mill.
+Exhibitions highlighted local history, including the first one hundred years of the mill.

 On the Ground Floor and First Floor there are milling artefacts and information about Marsh Mill and other mills.
 Also a hand quern where you can try your hand at grinding corn.

-It’s owned by Melrose Developments (who own the Marsh Mill Village) and was leased back to Wyre Council for a period of twenty years.
+The building is owned by Melrose Developments (who own the Marsh Mill Village) and was leased back to Wyre Council for a period of twenty years.

 Find out More

 Have a look at the Visit Cleveleys website homepage for more of the latest updates.

 Love the Fylde Coast?
 Sign up for our weekly email newsletter.
 It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.